Drag on a partially immersed sphere at the capillary scale: Introduction

-When considering the effect of surface tension on the free surface dynamics, travelling waves are predicted to exist only above a minimum wave phase speed.
-For instance, for the case of a clean air-water interface, this value is 23 cm/s.
-In 1996, Raphael and DeGennes discussed the capillary-gravity wave drag of a surface point disturbance \cite{raphael1996} and predicted exactly zero wave drag when an object moves slower than this minimum wave speed.
-This prediction has been explored theoretically and experimentally \cite{browaeys2001capillary, burghelea2002, chevy2003capillary, merrer2011} with some conflicting results.
 For motion along an interface at small scales, narrowing focus solely on momentum transfer to surface waves has led to prior paradoxes such as Denny's paradox for water striders \cite{denny1993air}, which was eventually resolved by appealing to other complementary aspects of the underlying bulk fluid physics \cite{hu2003hydrodynamics}.

 Due to its geometric simplicity, in the present work we focus on the case of a partially immersed solid sphere in a steady uniform flow.
 Only a few other works have focused on this configuration, the most relevant of which we review in what follows.